r-grandorder/tri-hermes/en/pages/america.md

 **Rama:**
 If you seek to defeat me, bring a million soldiers and their leader with ten heads and twenty arms to face me!

-**--BATTLE--:**
+**--BATTLE--**

 **Rama:**
-This is nothing! !
+This is nothing!!
 Hahaha!
 I feel great today, I could face another 10,000 opponents!

 **Elisabeth:**
 Wow, you're doing really well there, prince.
 I won't lose either!